Roivant Announces Statistically Significant and Clinically Meaningful Results from the Induction Period of TUSCANY-2, a Large Global Phase 2b Study of Subcutaneous RVT-3101 for the Treatment of Ulcerative Colitis in Both the Overall and the Biomarker…

 - Roivant will host a conference call to discuss results at 8AM ET on Wednesday, January 4, 2023

-/EIN News/ -- BASEL, Switzerland and LONDON and NEW YORK and BOSTON, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Roivant Sciences (Nasdaq: ROIV) today announced positive results from the induction period of the TUSCANY-2 Phase 2b study of RVT-3101 (previously PF-06480605), a once monthly subcutaneously administered anti-TL1A antibody which demonstrated statistically significant and clinically meaningful efficacy results at each dose tested.
+BASEL, Switzerland and LONDON and NEW YORK and BOSTON, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Roivant Sciences ROIV today announced positive results from the induction period of the TUSCANY-2 Phase 2b study of RVT-3101 (previously PF-06480605), a once monthly subcutaneously administered anti-TL1A antibody which demonstrated statistically significant and clinically meaningful efficacy results at each dose tested.
 RVT-3101 was well tolerated and showed a favorable safety profile.
 RVT-3101 will progress into registrational studies as a potential best-in-class and first-in-class subcutaneous therapy in ulcerative colitis.

 TUSCANY-2 is a large, global, randomized, double-blind, placebo-controlled dose-ranging Phase 2b study to investigate the efficacy, safety, and pharmacokinetics of RVT-3101 in 245 adult participants with moderate to severe ulcerative colitis.
 TUSCANY-2 is a 52-week study, with a 12-week induction period comparing different doses of RVT-3101 against placebo, and a 40-week chronic therapy period during which all subjects receive RVT-3101.
 The chronic therapy period is still ongoing with data expected in 1H 2023.
 During the induction period, patients were treated monthly with subcutaneous RVT-3101 at 50 mg, 150 mg, and 450 mg without a loading dose required.
 RVT-3101 demonstrated statistically significant and clinically meaningful efficacy at each dose tested.